EffectOrientedProgramming/book/Chapters/05_Monads.md

     case Success(data) =>
       println("Success: " + data)
 end show

-// TODO Decide if fold is a better approach here
 ```

 `show()` takes `n: Char` indicating how far we want to get through the execution of `compose` before it fails.